Table of Contents Show

 The legal sideThe legal side

 There are a lot of ways your lawyer protects you during his/her legal due diligence.
 This includes working with the title insurance company to ensure the title is free of liens and the seller can deliver it cleanly.
 He/she also makes sure sellers represent the property properly.
 For instance, ensuring all bedrooms listed are legal.
 For example, the unit’s listing may state it is a two-bedroom, but your lawyer determines that one does not meet a bedroom’s legal definition.

 Your lawyer should look into the building’s history to determine if there have been any violations.
 They also read through the typically lengthy offering plan document.
 This applies to all buildings, not merely new ones.
 It includes every detail of the property.

 Unique circumstances come up that your lawyer has to deal with when conducting due diligence.
 While these may allow you to obtain a bargain price, it also presents challenges for lawyers.
-This includes estate sales, where getting all parties signatures and agreement is challenging.
-A divorce situation, particularly one that is contentious, is another one.
+This includes estate sales, where getting all parties signatures and agreements is challenging.
+A divorce situation, particularly contentious one, is another one.
 Your attorney also has to see how the title is held.
 In a foreclosure, a lawyer’s due diligence extends to the bank.